 Contact Us Today

-At the law firm of Mehr, Fairbanks & Peterson we understand the many difficulties a denied life insurance claim can be.
+At the law firm of Mehr Fairbanks Trial Lawyers we understand the many difficulties a denied life insurance claim can be.
 If your accidental death insurance claim has been denied, call our life insurance attorneys for help.
 We are prepared to fight for your right to the life insurance benefits you deserve.
-Call Mehr, Fairbanks & Peterson without delay, for a free evaluation of your claim: 800-249-3731.
+Call Mehr Fairbanks Trial Lawyers without delay, for a free evaluation of your claim: 800-249-3731.